Water Glassing Eggs For Long-Term Storage

 How To Water Glass Fresh Eggs

-Now we’ll tackle the entire process of water glassing eggs so you can follow it step-by-step.
+Now we’ll tackle the entire process of water glassing eggs so you can follow it step by step.
 It’s fairly simple and requires a potentially small amount of maintenance.
-What you get at the end is essentially a fresh product!
+What you get at the end is essentially a fresh product.

 Supplies